bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "An Introduction to Probability Theory and its Applications, Vols 1 and 2" by Feller.
 * "Probability, Vols 1 and 2" by Shiryaev.
 * "Diffusions, Markov Processes, and Martingales, Vols 1 and 2" by Rogers, Williams.
+* "Enumerative Combinatorics, Vols 1 and 2" by Stanley.
+* "Geometry, Vols 1 and 2" by Berger.
+* "Algebraic Geometry, Vols 1 to 3" by Ueno.